Software apps and online services

 - A couple good starter books are "Getting Started with BeagleBone (Richardson 2013)" and "BeagleBone by Example (Prabakar 2016)."

-- Use this guide, https://beagleboard.org/getting-started, to set up the chosen image w/ balenaEtcher.
+- Use this guide, https://beagleboard.org/getting-started , to set up the chosen image w/ balenaEtcher.
 You will have to download Etcher from https://www.balena.io/etcher/ if you are on a Windows Host Computer.
-If you are using a Linux Distro for your development, say Ubuntu, plug your SD Card in the host computer and use the Disks utility on Ubuntu to note the name of the directory of your SD Card and to unmount w/ Disks the SD Card.
+If you are using a Linux Distro for your development, say Ubuntu or Debian, you can use the Etcher software also...

 - Okay...that ends set up for now.

-- Next, we need to set up our software on the BBGW and attach the hardware.
+- Next, we need to set up our software on the BBGW or the BBBW (for no GPS module via the Grove Connectors) and attach the hardware.
 Luckily, for our sake and for convenience, the MotorCape and Grove GPS will fit in nicely w/ little effort.

 - Attach your MotorCape to your BBGW and the Grove GPS to the Grove UART connection on the back of the BBGW.